 British Shorthair - £800 - £2,400

-The most popular pedigree cat in the UK today can trace its origins back to the time of the Romans who bought them over to reduce the resident rodent population.
+The most popular pedigree cat in the UK today, British Shorthair cats can trace their origins back to the time of the Romans who brought them over to reduce the resident rodent population.
 Although the modern British Shorthair has become a bit clumsier (and lazier) over the years!

 They are well known as easy going and affectionate creatures who are very trusting and soon become attached to their family (both humans and other animals).
 They don’t seem to be fond of being carried and prefer to keep all four paws safely on the ground.